postgresml/postgresml/pgml-cms/blog/unified-rag.md

 !!!

 We are using a CTE to embed the user query, and then performing nearest neighbors search using the cosine similarity function to compare the distance between our embeddings.
 Note how fast this is!
-Our embeddings utilize an HNSW index from pgvector to perform ridiculously fast retrieval.
+We are embedding the query in the database and utilizing an HNSW index from pgvector to perform ridiculously fast retrieval.

 There is a slight problem with the results of our retrieval.
 If you were to ask me: `How do I write a select statement with pgml.transform?` I couldn't use any of the top 3 results from our search to answer that queestion.
 Our search results aren't bad, but they can be better.
 This is why we rerank.